Security improvements in Kentico CMS 7

 We at Kentico take the security of our product very seriously.
 That’s why we implement security improvements into every new version.
 Kentico CMS 7 is not an exception, so let‘s take a look at what’s new.

 There is a new option to set up password expiration time for a user.
 After the given period, the user will see a warning, or her account will be locked (disabled) until she changes the password.
 The picture below shows the second case (account lock).
-All configuration settings can be found in Site Manager -> Settings -> Security & Membership -> Passwords
+All configuration settings can be found in Site Manager -> Settings -> Security & Membership -> Passwords, in the Password expiration group.

 Invalid logon attempts

-You can reset the number of invalid logon attempts for the user in CMS Desk/Site Manager -> Administration -> Users -> Edit a user
+You can reset the number of invalid logon attempts for the user in CMS Desk/Site Manager -> Administration -> Users -> Edit a user.
+Here you can see the number of invalid attempts and you can reset it by clicking the Reset button.

 Password policy enforcement